startino/saas-for-agencies-slides/slides.md

 - 7+ years per engineer in programming experience
 - 2+ years in the SaaS industry, learning and building

-## What You Get
+## What you get

 ### Full SaaS Platform

 Ready to sell to clients or competing agencies

-### 2 Months Post-Launch Support
+### Post-launch iteration & collaboration (12 weeks)

 Continuous iteration and refinement after launch

 #### Bonuses:

-### GTM & Marketing+Sales Playbooks

-Based on agency-to-SaaS case studies and interviews

-### Company-wide AI Automation
+- Company-wide AI automations (ops, reporting, delivery)

-Implementation across your entire operation
+- GTM playbooks & consulting (positioning, pricing, launch plan)

 ## Our Favourite Builds